Samuel Hunter Christie invented the Wheatstone bridge in the year 1833, which became popular with the works of Sir Charles Wheatstone in 1843.

 - For measuring the changes in the strain of the circuit.

-- They are also used for sensing mechanical and electrical quantities.
+- Used for the Sensing of mechanical and electrical quantities.

-- Wheatstone bridges are also used in the thermometers for the temperature measurements which need to be accurate.
+- Thermometers also use Wheatstone bridges for the temperature measurements which need to be accurate.

 - Values like capacitance, inductance, impedance, etc. can be measured with some variations in the Wheatstone bridge circuit.